 The bells were recast and re-hung in 1922 at a cost of over £1,000.
 The tenor bell, St. Nicholas, weighs 18cwt 20lbs (2036lb) and has a diameter of 47".
 It bears the inscription:-

-The Tower houses what we like to think of as the finest ring of bells in Sussex and is one of what we believe to be only 3 ten-bell peals in the Diocese.
+The Tower houses what we like to think of as the finest ring of bells in Sussex and we are one of 7 rings of 10 in the Diocese - two in Brighton plus Bexhill, Lewes (Southover), Eastbourne St Saviour, Horsham and Warnham.

 Around the walls of the ringing chamber are plaques commemorating some notable marathon peals.